AMD: ARM architecture-based designs

 In 2012, AMD announced it was working on ARM products, both as a semi-custom product and server product.
-The initial server product was announced as the Opteron A1100 in 2014, and 8-core Cortex-A57 based ARMv8-A SoC, and was expected to be followed by an APU incorporating a Graphics Core Next GPU.
+The initial server product was announced as the Opteron A1100 in 2014, an 8-core Cortex-A57-based ARMv8-A SoC, and was expected to be followed by an APU incorporating a Graphics Core Next GPU.
 However, the Opteron A1100 was not released until 2016, with the delay attributed to adding software support.
 The A1100 was also criticized for not having support from major vendors upon its release.

 In 2014, AMD also announced the K12 custom core for release in 2016.
-While being ARMv8-A instruction set architecture compliant, the K12 is expected to be entirely custom designed targeting server, embedded, and semi-custom markets.
-While ARM architecture development continued, products based on K12 were subsequently delayed with no release planned, in preference to the development of AMD's x86-based Zen microarchitecture.
+While being ARMv8-A instruction set architecture compliant, the K12 was expected to be entirely custom-designed, targeting the server, embedded, and semi-custom markets.
+While ARM architecture development continued, products based on K12 were subsequently delayed with no release planned.
+Development of AMD's x86-based Zen microarchitecture was preferred.